LeidenUniversityLibrary/cds-lab-homepage/docs/working-with-data/enriching-resources/policy-images.md

 Naturally, if you only make the annotations of others available, you should include the identities of the original creators.

-## Keep provenance and licenses of source images
+## Record provenance and licenses of source images

 Explain how the set of images you selected for enrichment was created.
 This helps people assess how complete your set is and how representative it is among all similar images.